Boulogne-sur-Mer: Transport

 Boulogne is close to the A16 motorway (Paris-Amiens-Calais-Dunkerque).
 Metropolitan bus services are operated by "Marinéo".
 The company Flixbus proposed establishing a bus line connecting Paris to Boulogne.
 There are coach services to Calais and Dunkerque.

 The city has several railway stations, of which the most important is Boulogne-Ville station, located in the south of the city.
 Boulogne-Tintelleries station is used by regional trains.
 It is located near the university and the city centre.
 The former Boulogne-Maritime and Boulogne-Aéroglisseurs stations served as a boat connection (to England) for the railway.

 Boulogne-Ville was the terminus of the Chemin de fer de Boulogne à Bonningues (CF de BB), which extended their line from Saint-Martin-Boulogne on 12 May 1902.
 Within Boulogne were also halts at Rue de la Lampe, Rue de la Liane, Abbatoir and La Madelaine.
 The CF de BB closed to passenger traffic on 31 December 1935.
 It was reopened in November 1942, and closed in 1948.

-Boulogne has no cross channel ferry services since the closure of the route to Dover by LD Lines in 2010.

 The regional trains are TER Hauts-de-France run by SNCF.
 The principal service runs from Gare de Boulogne-Ville via Gare de Calais-Fréthun, Gare de Calais-Ville to Gare de Lille-Flandres.

-Sights
+From 2026, Hibernia Line will operate a ferry service to and from Cork, re-establishing a ferry operation in Boulogne following the closure of the route to Dover by LD Lines in 2010.

+Landmarks

 The Belfry is a UNESCO World Heritage Site.

 The Basilica of Notre-Dame de Boulogne towers over the city.